ChiguruVarun/Astro-Suraksha/README.md

 3. Navigate to the `ENV_SETUP` subfolder and run `setup_env.bat` (Windows) or an equivalent `setup_env.sh` script (Mac/Linux) to create the `EDU` environment with all necessary dependencies.

 ### Training the Model
-1. Open an Anaconda Prompt or terminal and navigate to the training scripts directory.
-2. Activate the environment by running `conda activate EDU.
-3. Start training with the command: `python train.py`.
+1. To train the model, follow a standard workflow using your system's terminal or command line interface.
+2. Navigate to the project directory: First, open a new terminal window and change your current directory to the folder containing your training scripts.
+    Activate the project environment: Run the command to activate the virtual environment you created for this project.
+This step ensures all the necessary             libraries and dependencies are loaded correctly.
+3. Start the training process: Once the environment is active, execute the training script using the Python interpreter.
+The command python train.py will initiate     the model training.

 ## Evaluation